Process isolation: Web browsers

 Internet Explorer 4 used process isolation in order to allow separate windowed instances of the browser their own processes; however, at the height of the browser wars, this was dropped in subsequent versions to compete with Netscape Navigator (which sought to concentrate upon one process for the entire Internet suite).
 This idea of process-per-instance would not be revisited until a decade afterwards, when tabbed browsing became more commonplace.

 In Google Chrome's "Multi-Process Architecture" and Internet Explorer 8's "Loosely Coupled IE (LCIE)", tabs containing webpages are contained within their own processes, which are isolated from the core process of the browser so as to prevent the crash of one tab/page from crashing the entire browser.
 This method (known popularly as multiprocess or process-per-tab) is meant to both manage memory and processing by allowing offending tabs to crash separately from the browser and other tabs and manage security.

+In Firefox, the execution of NPAPI plug-ins like Flash and Silverlight became isolated in separate processes for each plug-in, starting in version 3.6.4.
+The foundation of this process isolation eventually became a project called Electrolysis or e10s for short, which extended process isolation to web content, browser chrome, and add-ons.
+This became enabled by default for all users starting in version 57, with the side-effect of add-ons requiring to be rewritten to the more limited Web Extensions. e10s was then later extended into per-origin process isolation (also known as "site isolation") with Project Fission, which was shipped in version 95.